Ga naar zoeken

 Continued operation of Advanced Gas cooled Reactors

-The expertise and quality of NRG irradiations and measurements, in combination with analysis support from Frazer Nash Consultancy and ATKINS, is recognized by both EDF and the UK regulator The office for Nuclear Regulation (ONR).
-Data from previous BLACKSTONE phases is used in safety studies, on the basis of which a total combined 40 reactor years of lifetime extension have been added to the 14 reactors across the AGR fleet.
-Work is continuing now on Phase 3 of the program, in which graphite from reactor stations Heysham 2 and Torness is investigated.
+The expertise and quality of NRG PALLAS irradiations and measurements, in combination with analysis support from Frazer Nash Consultancy and ATKINS, is recognized by both EDF and the UK regulator The office for Nuclear Regulation (ONR).
+Data from BLACKSTONE is used in safety studies, on the basis of which a total combined 40 reactor years of lifetime extension have been added to 14 reactors across the AGR fleet.

 Advanced Gas cooled Reactors: an introduction